caiovms/caiovms/README.md

 Hi, my name is Caio, I work as a Senior Software Engineer at [Warren Brasil](https://warren.com.br).

-Enthusiastic developer with 7 years of experience in software development, mainly in the financial industry.
-I am delighted with the possibility of transforming code into valuable deliveries.
+Software engineer with 7 years of experience in back-end development mainly in the financial market.
+My work is focused on impacting the most customers by transforming code into value deliveries.

+I write code mostly in C#, sometimes in Python.

-I'm always trying to learn new things, currently I'm trying to get deeper into code practices and clean architecture.
-In the current project I work on, I've been delving into the resources of AWS.
+I'm always trying to learn new things, currently I'm trying to delve into code practices and clean architecture and also in Cloud Computing using AWS.

 Being proactive and organized has brought me great results on my journey.
-I really believe in teamwork.
+Also, I strongly believe in teamwork.

 📫 How to find me: caio_vms@outlook.com